Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Dutch Windmills with Three Pendant Triangles

 \subsection{Type $(i)$}

-For $n \leq 3$, there are not enough triangles to form Type $(i)$ dutch windmill.
-For $n=4,5$ a graceful labelling of the $4-$vane and $5-$vane dutch windmill appears in \cite{rosa}.
+For $n \leq 3$, there are not enough triangles to form Type $(i)$ Dutch windmills.
+For $n=4,5$ a graceful labelling of the $4$-vane and $5$-vane Dutch windmill appears in \cite{rosa}.
 When $n=6$, see the near graceful labelling in Figure~\ref{taypein6}.